 Educational Records.
 Finally, the Family Educational Rights and Privacy Act (FERPA) protects the educational records of a child who has turned 18 or is enrolled at a postsecondary institution from access by his or her parents.
 If the child's parents claim the child as a dependent on their tax returns, the parents may still access the child's education records without the child's consent.
 However, institutions may be reluctant to allow access to education records for any child over the age of 18 without a "FERPA Waiver" signed by the child, regardless of their status as a dependent.
 If you would like to have access to your child's educational records, you should contact the institution to request a FERPA Waiver form.

 Copyright 2025 Goulston & Storrs PC.

-National Law Review, Volume XII, Number 222
+National Law Review, Volume XIII, Number 208

-Source URL: https://natlawreview.com/article/do-you-have-college-student-important-healthcare-financial-and-educational-documents
+Source URL: https://natlawreview.com/article/do-you-have-college-student-maintaining-decision-making-rights-during-unexpected